 A Conversation on the Plantationocene

-More than 40 panelists and participants from around the world came together on April 15 and 16 for a two-day virtual conference to explore the role that plantations and plantation agriculture have played in shaping the nature, structure, and dynamics of the modern era.
+More than 40 panelists and participants from around the world came together in April 2021 for a two-day virtual conference to explore the role that plantations and plantation agriculture have played in shaping the nature, structure, and dynamics of the modern era.

 Attendees discussed the Plantationocene and to what extent this conceptional framework may be useful—not just for analytical purposes, but also for activism and practice.
 Explore videos of the talks in English below.
 The event was also available in Portuguese through simultaneous interpretation.